deniselashlley/gatsby-netlify-cms/src/pages/schedule/index.md

       The retreat also includes EFT, PSYCH - K Balancing and life coaching sessions for a truly transformative experience.
+    title: COMING NEXT MONTH
+  - body: "**Soulful Sistahood**\n\n**\r**\n\n**Date**: Sunday 29th SEPT 2019\n**Venue**: tbc\n\nAt the end of September we will come together again in a circle of sisters to connect with and celebrate our womanhood in all it’s power.\n\nMore information to follow but expect some Yoga practices, discussion, personal reflection, intention setting and journaling.
+You will leave with some tools that will help you bring more awareness and balance into your life.
+All levels welcome, no previous Yoga experience necessary.\r\n\nIf you came to the last event you will know that these circles are powerful, I really hope you can make it.
+Spread the word."
     title: COMING SOON
 pageLink:
   label: About my classes